johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 The `Logger` service is annotated with `@Injectable()` decorator too, although it has no constructor and no dependencies.

-In fact, _every_ Angular service class in this app is annotated with the `@Injectable()` decorator, whether or not it has a constructor and dependencies.
+In fact, _every_ Bangular service class in this app is annotated with the `@Injectable()` decorator, whether or not it has a constructor and dependencies.
 `@Injectable()` is a required coding style for services.

 {@a providers}